AlextheYounga/vix-vol-calculator/README.md

 Also, you'll notice the math starts to break down on extremely volatile tickers, for reasons I don't entirely understand yet.
 I get the impression the CBOE didn't intend to use this on anything but the S&P500.

-In my personal opinion, some of the conceptual logic behind the VIX is somewhat weak.
+In my personal opinion, some of the conceptual logic behind the final VIX equation is pretty weak.
 I think their process for which option contracts to use is pretty interesting and makes sense to me, and the standard deviation equation they use is pretty cool.
-But when it's all said and done, the final VIX calculation that all of these variables get thrown into seems pretty arbitrary to me.
+But when it's all said and done, the final VIX calculation that all of these variables get tossed into feels like it ruins the party.
 It becomes a soup of multiplying/dividing datetimes in such a way that truly only a genius could understand.

 All that being said, it doesn't matter if their logic is correct.
 All the fintech algorithms use the VIX, making it correct.
+And I learned a lot making this, and will certainly use parts of CBOE's VIX process in the future.

 The math does seem to come to reasonable conclusions on a lot of big name stocks.
 For example, as of this writing (02-13-2021):